sailecodes/shoe-szn/README.md

 # Shoe Szn

-## An ecommerce shoe store for your "shoe needs"
+## An ecommerce shoe store by the community, for the community.